 - In the Options group, click Details Panel to hide or show the panel.

 This button is also available at the bottom of a catalog view.

-By default, the contents of a project item container are sorted in alphabetical order after the default item (if there is one).
+The contents of a project item container are displayed in alphabetical order after the default item (if there is one).
 For example, the maps in the Maps container appear in alphabetical order.
 Similarly, the databases in the Databases container appear in alphabetical order after the default geodatabase.
 In the Styles container , system styles appear in alphabetical order after the Favorites style .

 When you browse into an item, items are typically sorted alphabetically, but there are exceptions.
 For example, items in a folder connection are sorted by type in the following order: folders, databases, toolboxes, CAD datasets, GIS servers, and other files.
 Within a type, items are in alphabetical order.

 The default display order is called the catalog sort order.
 You can change it by sorting items in ascending or descending order on an available property.
 (The available properties depend on the item type.)
-You can also return to the default sort order.
+You can also return to the catalog sort order.

 By default, items in most portal collections, such as My Content , are sorted by modification date from most to least recent.
 The exception is items in the Living Atlas collection , which are sorted by relevance.
 Portal items can be sorted by any property other than their path.
 You can also filter a list of portal items using the Filter button .

 By default, style items are displayed in their ID order (the ID is not exposed).
 Style items can be sorted by name, category, or key.
 Learn more about style item properties.